 A typical use case is to change the database schema for an entity.
-For example, as of 1.9.0 the various (non-ASF) Incode Platform modules use schemas for each entity.
+For example, the various (non-ASF) Incode Platform modules use schemas for each entity.
 For example, the AuditEntry entity in the (non-ASF) Incode Platform's audit module is annotated as: